cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 ### Miscellaneous

+#### Metrics

+Often people use standard MT Metrics, e.g. BLEU.

+[Helpful guide to those.](http://www2.statmt.org/book/slides/08-evaluation.pdf) which explains a bit about BLEU-1, BLEU-4, brevity, etc. Of course it can be difficult, so in NMT people often use [SacreBLEU](https://github.com/mjpost/sacrebleu)

 #### [Comparative Analysis of Multiple ML Models and Real-Time Translation (2023)](https://ieeexplore.ieee.org/document/10346894)

 Not my favorite.
 Their terminology is not always sensitive and kind.
 Also the writing quality is not amazing.
 And in the end the thing they actually do is pretty basic, not actually a survey paper but a few entry-level experiments on “alphabets”.